 Galatians 3:4

-Have you suffered so much for nothing--if it really was for nothing?
+Have you experienced so much in vain—if it really was in vain?

 Have you experienced so much for nothing?
 Surely it was not in vain, was it?